 The recommended internal temperature for cooking elk depends on the cut and desired level of doneness.
 The United States Department of Agriculture (USDA) advises cooking whole cuts of elk to an internal temperature of 145°F (63°C) for medium-rare, 160°F (71°C) for medium, or 165°F (74°C) for well-done.
 Ground elk should be cooked to an internal temperature of 160°F (71°C) to ensure any bacteria are eliminated.

-See also How to become an excellent cook
+See also How long to cook corn with husk on the grill

 While these are the general guidelines, it is always best to use a reliable meat thermometer to check the internal temperature of the elk.
 This will help you achieve the desired level of doneness and avoid overcooking, which can result in dry and tough meat.